 The period gardens show how domestic gardening has changed over the last four centuries, and they attract lots of birds and butterflies.

 Although Freud was Austrian, he spent the last year of life in London with his family following their escape from Austria and the Nazi takeover, and this museum is situated in the house they lived in.

-The house contains many original artefacts that shed light on how Freud and his family lived.
+The house contains many original artifacts that shed light on how Freud and his family lived.

-The most iconic item in the collection is, of course, Freud’s psychoanalytic couch where his patients would recline and undergo probing analysis by one of the twentieth century’s greatest thinkers.
+Of course, the most iconic item in the collection is Freud's psychoanalytic couch, where his patients would recline and undergo probing analysis by one of the twentieth century's greatest thinkers.

 New London Architecture

-If for no other reason, visit New London Architecture for their impressive interactive installation of London’s physical development through the ages, which includes projections, interactive elements, and film.
+If, for no other reason, visit New London Architecture for their impressive interactive installation of London's physical development through the ages, including projections, interactive elements, and film.